matrix-org/matrix-spec-proposals/proposals/2108-sync-via-server-sent-events.md

 By introducing this technology, we can get the next benefits:
 * only 1 persisted connection per client that is kept open "forever".
 * SSE is built on top of HTTP protocol, so can be used in communication between servers
-* SSE is more compliant with existing IT infrastructure like (Load Balancer, Firewall, etc)
+* SSE is more compliant with existing IT infrastructure like (Load Balancer, Firewall, etc) than websockets
 * web and mobile browsers support automatic reconnection and `Last-Event-Id` header out of the box
 * Matrix protocol is built over HTTP, so SSE should fit good in protocol specification